 Hot desking is very inclusive toward mobile and remote workers as it allows them to participate in the office workplace more freely.
 If desks are not “owned” by employees, there’s less emphasis on filling a certain desk and being present.
 That allows for greater flexibility and acceptance that some employees are more mobile than others.

-A more social company culture is naturally promoted when seats are not individually assigned and desk neighbours change daily.
+More social company culture is naturally promoted when seats are not individually assigned and desk neighbors change daily.
 Communication across teams increases, and the working environment becomes more collaborative.
 This also creates a certain freshness of experience that may sometimes go missing in more traditional settings.
 However, keep in mind that you’ll likely need a solid hot desking policy to avoid issues that can hurt teamwork and collaboration.

 If everyone is equal before the desk schedule, workplace hierarchies are naturally flattened and the office becomes a more equal playing field.
 This encourages greater networking and relating in a more immediate manner both horizontally as well as vertically.

 Moreover, this also tends to help individuals in decision-making positions to get a better grasp of how things are “on the ground”.

 Of course, hot desking is not all roses.
 It’s better to be familiar with the downsides so that you can watch out for them or even prepare to address them from the outset.
 Some of the disadvantages most frequently reported by companies include:

 Employees may come to experience their workplace as less personalized due to the lack of assigned places.
 If the office starts lacking character, it may feel sterile and alien which can affect company culture and people’s sense of belonging to the company.
 This, in turn, can impact productivity and work satisfaction.